Food Services

 Meal Prices

-- We strongly encourage you to fill out free and reduced meal applications for the 2022–2023 school year.
+We strongly encourage you to fill out free and reduced meal applications for the 2023–2024 school year.
 Applications will be available online through the parent portal or in hard copy.
 Hard copies can be found at your school's front office, Fremont # 1’s administration building, or online at the far left of this page.
 Please make sure to pay attention to the applications’ applicable dates.
-Currently, all we have available is the 2021–2022 application.

 A la carte items will be offered at the high school level, but students have to have a positive balance before the purchase is allowed.
 Milk is provided with a complete meal at no additional charge.
 Extra milk or milk purchased separately will be charged to the students account.